 Stay apprised of the current Pacific Division betting lines and you’ll be on the right track to fomenting a successful strategy.
 If moneyline doesn’t appeal, have a look at other bet types.

 Pacific Division Standings Right Now

-A team from California appeared in seven successive Western Conference finals between 2010-16.
+A team from California appeared in eight successive Western Conference finals between 2010-17.
 In that span the Los Angeles Kings won a pair of Stanley Cup titles.
 The Anaheim Ducks were Stanley Cup champions in 2006-07 and both the San Jose Sharks (2008-09) and the Vancouver Canucks (2010-11, 2011-12) won the Presidents’ Trophy.
-The Canucks have appeared in three Stanley Cup finals in franchise history.

 How To Win At NHL Pacific Division Betting